tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - Support totally wiping your tower install instead of truncating database

 ## Open questions
-  - what are we doing about jq and tabulate -- are there python packages available to yum for this?
+  - what are we doing about jq -- are there python packages available to yum for this?
 Need to consult shane/bill about this
+  - how is one supposed to interact with instance groups, not sure how I am supposed to acheive modifying instances associated.
+This is probably part of general "How to deal with related items" problem